 Many times already in my life I’ve done that.
 Maybe for some reason I just had to give a gift; had to give something to somebody.
 Sometimes it was because I wanted to correct an offence or relationship.
 Perhaps the people said,” No, I don’t want a gift.
 No, it’s not necessary, please don’t.”
 I told them, “I need to give it and if you don’t want it just put it into the offering on Sunday morning or give it to other people.”
 Last year I felt I needed to give a gift to one brother.
 He had helped me very much and it was very expensive.
-He was a dentist, and he was doing his work for free and he also helps other missionaries without payment.
+He was a dentist, and he was doing his work for _________ and he also helps other missionaries without payment.
 He was doing it for God, but he had already helped my family several times.
 I began to feel like a parasite — sob!
 I talked to Diane and said that it was not right.
 Then we paid him a lot of money.
 I wrote, “If you don’t want it, do with it what you want.
 Put it in your business or in your family, or use it for others, whatever.”
 He wrote a beautiful letter back.
 “Thank you for this gift.
 It gave us lots of joy to do some special things for other people, which we could never do before.
 We gave some money to a mission; we gave some money to a spiritual brother.”
 Hallelujah!
 That is great because it is all God’s money.
 I could have been cheap.
 I could say, “Oh, we don’t have to pay anything, thank you Jesus.”
 But God put it in my heart to be generous.
 God put it in the dentist’s heart to be generous.
 Now people in different places of the world have been blessed.
 That’s what David did.
-He was extra generous and willing to pay extra.
+He was extra __________________ and willing to pay extra.
 That is financial freedom.
 That is financial heroism.
 Have you paid extra sometimes?
 Have you been generous to your enemies?
 Do you have that financial freedom before God?

 D. He collected for temple building.